davidmeredith/devsGuidebook/devGuidebook.md

 [top](#Table-Of-Contents)

-#### Do not pollute Functional Code with Mutable State
+#### Be Careful Not to Pollute Pure Functions with Hidden Mutable State

-Importantly, keep functional call chains pure; you really don’t want to pollute your functional code with shared mutable state across threads.
+Pure functions need to remain pure; you really don’t want to pollute your pure functions with hidden shared mutable state across threads.
 Consider the following example - one is broken, the other is ok, the difference is subtle.
 So, while combing FN + OOP is powerful, be very careful.

 ![](attachments/Pasted%20image%2020240611094242.png)